GVC-G1-CS3A/Comet-of-words/README.md

 ## Game features

-- [ ] The player will have 5 lives that is useful only to the comets with those above 5 characters word
+- [ ] The player will have 5 lives that is useful only to the comets with those above 5 characters word.
-- [ ] Rage fall of commets will happen every 1 minute (5-7 words)
+- [ ] Rage fall of commets will happen every 1 minute (5-7 words).
-- [ ] Enemies have no formation
+- [ ] Enemies have no formation.
-- [ ] For every mistyping of letters from the target the word, the player’s score decremented
+- [ ] For every mistyping of letters from the target the word, the player’s score decremented.

 |      Words      | Gained | Loss  |
 |-----------------|--------|-------|